-In 2011, Arizona enacted A.R.S. § 15-1863, which protects religious student associations' choice of their leaders and members.27 In 2004, Arizona State University College of Law had threatened to deny recognition to a CLS student chapter because it limited leadership to students who shared its religious beliefs.
-A lawsuit was dismissed when the University agreed to allow religious student groups to have religious leadership and membership requirements.28
+In 2011, Arizona enacted A.R.S. § 15-1863, which protects religious student associations' choice of their leaders and members.
+25 In 2004, Arizona State University College of Law had threatened to deny recognition to a CLS student chapter because it limited leadership and voting membership to students who shared its religious beliefs.
+A lawsuit was dismissed when the University agreed to allow religious student groups to have religious leadership and membership requirements.
+26

-8. The Iowa Legislature, South Dakota Legislature, Virginia General Assembly, North Carolina General Assembly, Kentucky Legislature, Louisiana State Legislature, and Arkansas General Assembly also have passed legislation to protect religious student associations' religious freedom.
+8. The Virginia General Assembly, North Carolina General Assembly, Kentucky Legislature, Louisiana State Legislature, and Arkansas General Assembly also have passed legislation to protect religious student associations' religious freedom.

 To protect religious student organizations that had sometimes been threatened with exclusion from various University of North Carolina campuses, the North Carolina General Assembly enacted N.C.G.S.A. §§ 115D-20.1 & 116-40.12.
-The law prohibits colleges from denying recognition to a student organization because, among other things, it "determine[s] that only persons professing the faith or mission of the group, and comporting themselves in conformity with, are qualified to serve as leaders of the organization."
+The law prohibits colleges from denying recognition to a student organization because it "determine[s] that only persons professing the faith or mission of the group, and comporting themselves in conformity with, are qualified to serve as leaders of the organization."
 N.C.G.S.A. § 116-40.12.
 The Virginia General Assembly passed a similar law in 2013 (Va.
-Code Ann. § 23-9.2:12), as
+Code Ann. § 23-9.2:12), as did the Kentucky Legislature in 2017 (Ky.
+Rev. Stat.
+Ann. § 164.348 (4)), the Louisiana State Legislature in 2018 (LSA-R.S.
+17:3399.33), and the Arkansas General Assembly in February 2019 (A.C.A. § 6-60-1006).